airbytehq/airbyte/docs/deploying-airbyte/deploying-airbyte.md

 ## Adding the Helm Repository

-From now charts are stored in helm-repo thus there're no need to clone the repo each time you need to deploy the chart.
+Charts are stored in `helm-repo`.
+As a result, you do not need to clone the repo each time you need to deploy the chart.

-To add remote helm repo simply run: `helm repo add airbyte https://airbytehq.github.io/helm-charts`.
+To add remote helm repo:

-Where `airbyte` is the name of the repository that will be indexed locally.
+1. Run: `helm repo add airbyte https://airbytehq.github.io/helm-charts`. `airbyte` is the name of the repository that will be indexed locally.

-After adding the repo, perform the repo indexing process by running `helm repo update`.
+2. After adding the repo, perform the repo indexing process by running `helm repo update`.

-After this you can browse all charts uploaded to repository by running `helm search repo airbyte`
+3. You can now browse all charts uploaded to repository by running `helm search repo airbyte`

-It'll produce output similar to below:
+An example of the chart output:

 ```text
 NAME                               	CHART VERSION	APP VERSION	DESCRIPTION